CPER: explanation of abbreviations, prefixes (English, Greek, Latin) and acronyms concerning overall site.

 Special | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z | ALL

-The English term figure is derived from the Latin word figūra meaning 'shape'.
+The term viz. is derived from the Latin word videlicet meaning "that is", "namely".

 The proposition vs. is short for 'versus', meaning: "against" or "in opposition to"; "as opposed to" or "in contrast with".